marcosvbras/gamification-challenge/README.md

 ## What is this?

-This project was done to complete [Dito](http://dito.com.br/)'s challenge to Full-stack job.
+This project was done to complete [Dito](http://dito.com.br/)'s challenge to Full-Stack Developer job.

 ### Challenge Description